-- Semantic HTML, which improves accessibility, also improves SEO, making your site more findable. - Caring about accessibility demonstrates good ethics and morals, which improves your public image. - Other good practices that improve accessibility also make your site more usable by others - such as mobile phone users or those on low network speed.
-In fact, everyone can benefit from many such improvements. - Accessibility is also the law in EU?
+- Semantic HTML improves accessibility, and also improves SEO, making your site more findable. - Caring about accessibility demonstrates good ethics and morals, which improves your public image. - Other good practices that improve accessibility also make your site more usable by others such as mobile phone users on low network speed.
+In fact, everyone can benefit from many such improvements. - Accessibility is also the law in EU and UK